syncfusion-content/ej2-navigations-docs/ej2-javascript/carousel/navigators-and-indicators.md

 #### Dynamic Indicator Type

-A dynamic indicator in a carousel provides visual cues or markers that dynamically change or update to indicate the current position.The Dynamic indicator can be achieved by setting the [`indicatorsType`]() to Dynamic.
+A dynamic indicator in a carousel provides visual cues or markers that dynamically change or update to indicate the current position.
+The Dynamic indicator can be achieved by setting the `indicatorsType` to `Dynamic`.

 {% if page.publishingplatform == "typescript" %}